Upton House, Dorset: House

 Upton House is a Georgian mansion and Grade II* listed building.

 Park

 The country park comprises over 130 acres of parkland, shoreline and formal gardens.
 Admission is free and the park is open daily from 8 am until 6 pm.

 The park is a trailhead for the Poole Heritage Cycle Route.

 Every Saturday morning at 9am Upton House hosts parkrun, a free, five kilometre, timed event, around the grounds of Upton House.
 Assembly is at 8:50am outside the tea rooms.

 Pergins Island

 The estate also includes Pergins Island in Holes Bay.

+Owners and residents

+Christopher Spurrier (1783-1876) built Upton House between 1816 and 1818.
+He was from a wealthy family of Poole Newfoundland merchants and in 1809 had inherited the family business when his father William Spurrier died.
+In 1814 he married Amy Garland (1795-1840) the daughter of George Garland who was also a prominent merchant involved in Newfoundland trade.
+She brought Spurrier a very substantial dowry which two years later contributed to the building of Upton House.

+Spurrier was a gambler and a spendthrift, with little interest in supervising the family business.
+However he passionately wanted to become a Member of Parliament and in 1820 he mortgaged his newly built Upton House and sold a family estate to finance his election campaign.
+He succeeded in becoming the Member for Bridport but after only six months he was unseated on his opponent’s petition alleging bribery.
+Because of his continued irresponsible spending he was forced to sell Upton House.
+An advertisement for the sale of the estate is shown.
+In 1828 it became the property of Sir Edward Doughty.